Early history of Cambodia: Chenla

 At the same time, king Mahendravarman established peace with the neighbouring kingdom of Champa through marriage arrangements, and Isnavarman, who succeeded him in 616, moved to a new capital, which, according to a Chinese writer, was inhabited by 20 thousands families.
 Culturally, the royal families of Chenla generally preserved the earlier political, social, and religious institutions of Funan, thus preserving the elements introduced from India.
 Chenla appears to have had a preference for Hinduism over other religions brought from there, like Buddhism.

 In the 8th century, however, factional disputes at the Chenla court resulted in the splitting of the kingdom into rival northern and southern halves.
-According to Chinese chronicles, the two parts were known as Land (or Upper) Chenla and Water (or Lower) Chenla.
+According to Chinese chronicles, the two parts were known as Land Chenla (or Upper Chenla) and Water Chenla (or Lower Chenla).
 Land Chenla maintained a relatively stable existence, but Water Chenla underwent a period of constant turbulence, partly because of attacks from the sea by the Javanese and others.
 The Sailendra dynasty in Java actively tried to establish control on Water Chenla territories and eventually forced the kingdom to vassal status.

 The last of the Water Chenla kings allegedly was killed around 790 by a Javanese monarch whom he had offended.
 The ultimate victor in the strife that followed was the ruler of a small Khmer state located north of the Mekong Delta.
 His assumption of the throne as Jayavarman II (ca. 802 - 850) marked the liberation of the Khmer people from Javanese suzerainty and the beginning of a Khmer empire.